 How to make the Sea Salt Kale Chips:

-To make the kale chips, you’ll wash the kale leaves.
-Then you’ll want to let the leaves dry completely.
+To make the kale chips, wash the kale leaves.
+Then you'll want to let the leaves dry completely.
 This is a very important step to get the kale crispy.
 To dry, I like to start the process with paper towels or a clean dishcloth, then let air dry for a bit until the leaves are completely dry.
 If you have a salad spinner, you can use that to speed along the process.
 This is the salad spinner I have and I love it.

 You'll wind up doing several batches, as all the kale won't fit on one baking sheet at the same time.